-PRESENT STATE
+CURRENT STATE

 Social cohesion is commonly defined as citizens' belief that they share a moral community or common focus on social wellbeing with one another, their governing bodies, and other institutions.
-Institutions, including government agencies, can act in ways that increase cohesion, or ways that worsen the "cleavages of class, race, religion, national origin, and culture" and divide society.1 Social science research has found that repeated "failures" by institutions to deliver on promises-such as a police force that continues to engage in brutality-can significantly harm public trust.2 A lack of accountability and transparency in public governance also negatively affects public trust.3 Public trust can wane because a government or infrastructure sector is perceived to be untrustworthy or ineffective in fully mitigating risks (e.g., significant data breaches, disaster responses failures).4 The public can begin to lose trust because of exposure to convincing sources of misinformation (e.g., anti-vaccination sentiment because of celebrity promotion of inaccurate information on social media5).
+Institutions, including government agencies, can act in ways that increase cohesion, or ways that worsen the "cleavages of class, race, religion, national origin, and culture" and divide society.1 Social science research has found that repeated "failures" by institutions to deliver on promises-clean drinking water (e.g., Flint, Michigan), blackouts/loss of power, transportation issues-can significantly harm public trust.2 A lack of accountability and transparency in public governance also negatively affects public trust.3 Public trust can wane because a government or infrastructure sector is perceived to be untrustworthy or ineffective in fully mitigating risks (e.g., significant data breaches, disaster responses failures).4 The public can begin to lose trust because of exposure to convincing sources of misinformation (e.g., anti-vaccination sentiment amplified by celebrity promotion of inaccurate information on social media)5.

 Current social divisiveness presents numerous opportunities for malicious actors to diminish trust in public institutions.
-Disinformation-augmented through the access provided by social media platforms-can push a significant fraction of individuals to become impenetrable to evidence-based arguments, presenting a potential danger to themselves and others and to an effectively functioning democracy.
-For example, algorithms underlying customized searches and personalized social media are generating echo chambers, exacerbating confirmation bias and contributing to the radicalization of identity-driven groups.6 7 8 Individuals and groups can easily push information (factual or not)
+Disinformation-augmented through the access provided by social media platforms-can push individuals to become resistant to evidence-based arguments, presenting a potential danger to themselves, others, and to effectively functioning critical infrastructure.
+For example, algorithms underlying customized searches and personalized social media are generating echo chambers, exacerbating confirmation bias and contributing to the radicalization of identity-driven groups.^{6 7 8} Individuals and groups can easily push information (factual or not) representing wide-ranging and divergent topics and messages out to a large audience,9 presenting a growing signal-to-noise challenge for identifying credible threats.10